TingtHou/Tetris/README.md

 ```r
 launchGame()
 ```
-Use "A"/"D" to move tetriminos
+Use "A"/"D" to move tetriminos to left/right

+Use "S" to move down tetriminos

 Use "W" rotate tetriminos